 Characters From The Boys:

 Beyond the Gen V-specific characters, we’ve also seen several cameos from The Boys.
-Those include Jessie T. Usher as A-Train (super-speed), Chace Crawford as The Deep (fish powers), and coming up, Jensen Ackles as Soldier Boy (super-strength, super-speed, all around a-hole).
+Those include Jessie T. Usher as A-Train (super-speed), Chace Crawford as The Deep (fish powers), and Jensen Ackles as Soldier Boy (super-strength, super-speed, all around a-hole).

 Listen to Let’s Hear It For The Boys: